Suggester/Documentation/articles/translating.md

 When you're done verifying, run the `>start` command in [`#translator-chat`](https://canary.discord.com/channels/566002482166104066/705524292690903060).
 The bot will then either start the process if you only have one authorized locale, or ask you to pick a locale code from your authorized ones

 ?> A **locale code** is a short string, usually composed of a few letters, which represents your language.
-For example, the locale code of the French language is `fr`, English's is `en`, etc..
+For example, the locale code of the French language is `fr`, English's is `en` and etc.

 ### Dynamic Process Embed Fields